CrowdLinker/navigation-components/docs/dynamic-vs-static.md

 };
 ```

-Nice!
-Our API is a really oversimplified version of `react-navigation`.
 If you like this API, it's totally feasible to build out an app with this kind of utility function.
-And you can configure and tailor it to your app's needs.
+And the best part is that you can configure and tailor these functions to your needs.

-But this can be improved.
-We initially wrote this function to try and replicate the API of `react-navigation`.
+## Make your navigator dynamic

 Notice how we had to return a function from our factory?
 It feels a little unnecessary in our case since it doesn't really do anything.
 Let's try refactoring this into a plain component:

 ```javascript
 function StackNavigator({ routeConfig = [] }: IStackNavigatorProps) {